linkerd/website/linkerd.io/content/blog/service-mesh-distributed-tracing-myths.md

 ## Myth 4: I can "get distributed tracing" from the service mesh by instrumenting my application with a distributed tracing library.

-*Yes, sort of*.
+*Sort of false*.
 Almost 28% of respondents answered that they would make use of distributed tracing in Linkerd by instrumenting their applications with a distributed tracing library.
 These libraries will make it easy to propagate the headers, thus accomplishing the development work you need to do to make use of